World

 They are not blown away to see a poor person who is suffering

 or dying.
-They are blown away, when they see that someone has
+They are blown away when they see that someone has

 stopped and is doing something about it.
-To some of them it
+To some of them, it

 is improper to even touch one of these people, but I happily

-demonstrate how to break all the caste rules, by treating my
+demonstrate how to break all the caste rules by treating my

 patients as humans and my equals.
 This helps to set a good example

-and I am more than happy to explain to my co-workers, that at
+and I am more than happy to explain to my co-workers that at

-become inspired and years later from a position of power, institute
+inspired and years later from a position of power, institute

 social policies that will end this situation.

-The current Government has virtually no social policies that
+The current government has virtually no social policies that

 will help the poorest of the poor.
-I read in a Calcutta newspaper,
+I read in a Calcutta newspaper

-and needed much improvement.
+needed much improvement.
 As a result, the Transport Minister

 announced a plan to improve this problem: they are going to